collamaf/SimCMOS/README.md

 - SourceX: X coordinate of primary particle (isotope) giving a signal in Cmos [mm];
 - SourceY: Y coordinate of primary particle (isotope) giving a signal in Cmos [mm];
 - SourceZ: Z coordinate of primary particle (isotope) giving a signal in Cmos [mm];
-- SourceCosX[2]: X directive cosine of decay electron(s) giving a signal in Cmos;
+- SourceCosX[]: X directive cosine of decay electron(s) giving a signal in Cmos;
-- SourceCosY[2]: Y directive cosine of  decay electron(s) giving a signal in Cmos;
+- SourceCosY[]: Y directive cosine of  decay electron(s) giving a signal in Cmos;
-- SourceCosZ[2]: Z directive cosine of decay electron(s) giving a signal in Cmos;
+- SourceCosZ[]: Z directive cosine of decay electron(s) giving a signal in Cmos;
-- SourceEne[2]: kinetic energy of  decay electron(s)  giving a signal in Cmos [keV];
+- SourceEne[]: kinetic energy of produced particle  [keV];
-- SourceIsotope: isotope of primary particle (0=Sr, 1=Y) giving a signal in Cmos;
+- SourceIsotope: parentID - 1 of track: so for example for Sr source is 0 if track is son of Sr, 1 if of Y;
 - Nev: storing number of events generated

+For example, to see energy spectrum of electrons created by Sr/Y that exit the source
 ```
 Source->Draw("ExitEne","ExitPart==11&&ExitProcess==6")
 ```
-to see energy spectrum of electrons created by Sr/Y that exit the source

 ## Pass The MC output to data-analysis algorithm